 - What would you want people to line up to thank you for at the end of your life?

 - What is your most painful experience?
 What kind of person do you want to be as a result?

-We have evolved many hedonistic drives which powerfully organize our behavior to avoid immediate pain and pursue immediate pleasure.
-These actions often move us away from our Values, which conversely often require us to sacrifice short-term gains and endure discomfort today for the promise of future progress.
+We have evolved many hedonistic drives which organize our behavior to avoid immediate pain and pursue immediate pleasure.
+These actions often move us away from our Values, which by comparison often require us to sacrifice those short-term gains and endure discomfort today for the promise of future progress.
 The two are at odds, and hedonism is more often the victor when values are not kept in constant focus.

-One way to counteract this problem is to increase the short-term reward for behaving in alignment with our Values.
-By supplementing the Values-consistent behavior with more immediate rewards, we make the Values-consistent behavior more attractive to our hedonistic drives, so that it can better compete with the behavior that merely serves our immediate avoidant/pursuant urges — exactly what Engine was designed to help you manage.
+One way to counteract this problem is to artificially increase the short-term reward for behaving in alignment with our Values.
+By supplementing the Values-consistent behavior with more immediate rewards, we make the Values-consistent behavior more attractive to our hedonistic drives, so that it can better compete with the undesirable behavior that only serves our immediate urges — precisely what the Valchemy Behavioral Engine was designed for.